The i Paper: 2019–present

 On 14 September 2019, The iweekend price rose from £1 to £1.20.
 On 29 November 2019, it was announced that JPIMedia had sold the i newspaper and website to the Daily Mail and General Trust, which owns the Mail on Sunday and MailOnline.
-Lord Rothermere, the chair of DMGT, said that the paper would maintain its politically independent editorial style.
+Lord Jonathan Harmsworth of Rothermere, the chair of DMGT, said that the paper would maintain its politically independent editorial style.

 In March 2021, the i broke the story that Pontins holiday parks used a list of common Irish surnames as an internal document to prevent bookings by "undesirable guests".
 In December 2021, DMGT announced that both i and the DMGT-owned New Scientist magazine would be moved to a new division of the company, to be called Harmsworth Media.

+In December 2024, the i was renamed The i Paper.
+A new masthead, "Impartial news and intelligent debate", was also adopted by the paper.
+Editor Oliver Duff explained that the rebrand was made "to reflect how we are talked about in conversation, in newsagents and on television.
+Our commitment to impartial journalism has only strengthened.
+These values are popular with our audience and motivate journalists in our newsroom".

 Format

 The i is tabloid-size and stapled, and the first issue contained 56 pages.
 The Friday edition of the paper, which contains the "Friday" section, has a slightly increased page count, at around 65.
 The weekend version of the paper is significantly larger than the weekday version, containing 87 pages.
 The i prides itself on having no supplements, something common in many other quality British newspapers, saying they want to give readers the best experience without supplements that "clog up" recycling bins.
-The newspaper contains "matrices" for news, business and sports—small paragraphs of information which are expanded upon in full articles further on in the paper.
-The title also includes a features section titled iQ, Arts and Business sections and a television guide.
+The newspaper contains "matrices" for news, business and sports — small paragraphs of information which are sometimes expanded upon in full articles further on in the paper.
+The title also includes a features section titled iQ, Arts and Business sections, puzzles and a television and radio guide.

 The managing director of The Independent stated several days before the newspaper went into print that the publication is designed for people who do not have much time to read a newspaper.
 On 20 April 2011, editor Simon Kelner announced that a Saturday edition of the i would be published, starting from 7 May 2011 and costing 30 pence, 10 pence more than the weekday version.
-The paper is now 65p on weekdays and £1.20 at the weekend, running Monday to Saturday (although the Saturday edition is also sold on Sunday).
+The paper is now 90p on weekdays (This will change to £1 on weekdays on 30/12/24) and £1.60 at the weekend, running Monday to Saturday (although the Saturday edition is also sold on Sunday).
 The paper now runs a subscription, whereby customers can buy pre-paid vouchers to exchange for their copy of the paper.
 The subscription can be either six months or a year long and can be chosen Monday to Friday or including Saturday.
 There is also a discounted student subscription that lasts for one academic year.
+On 29 September 2025 the weekday cover price rose to £1.10.